Travel Town Museum: Fire Engines

 The large collection of fire engines and associated apparatus was transferred from Travel Town to the new Los Angeles Fire Fighting Museum in Hollywood in 2002.
 The interior space formerly occupied by the fire apparatus collection became the new home for wooden narrow gauge railroad cars formerly used in the Owens Valley, 250 miles northeast of Los Angeles.
 The three cars, a railway post office car, a boxcar, and a stock car, had been on display outside for over 40 years.

 Aircraft

 The museum transferred its military aircraft collection to other museums in the late 1980s into the 1990s.

+The "Zero" (actually the only surviving Mitsubishi J2M3 Raiden in the world) was donated to Planes of Fame.
 The Vought F7U-3 Cutlass was traded to the National Naval Aviation Museum at Naval Air Station Pensacola, Florida.
 Two aircraft, the Airborne early warning and control Lockheed P2V-3 Neptune and Grumman F9F-2 Panther, were traded to a museum near Fresno, California in 1992.
 A small rocket similar to the German V-1 flying bomb was transferred to Vandenberg Air Force Base.
 A German World War II airplane engine was returned to its owner in 1988.